ForgeRock/ping-android-sdk/davinci/README.md

         }
     }

-    //Move to next Node, and repeat the flow until it reaches `SuccessNode` or `ErrorNode` val next = node.next()
+    // Move to next Node, and repeat the flow until it reaches `SuccessNode` or `ErrorNode` val next = node.next()
 ```